mtngrown/mtngrown.github.io/source/panzerblitz/games/situation-8-game-2.html.markdown

 It might be interesting to try the same technique on the north end of the board.
 Getting through the gullies would be hard, but it might work.

+It's deeply unsatisfying to have to drive the half hexes on the edge of the map.

 ### Blunders